Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Tensor-EM MoLDS Application on Neural Dataset Details

 \paragraph{Tensor-EM MoLDS train/val/test setup.} Training and selection mirror Area2: tensor or random initialization followed by EM refinement; Model selection was performed on the validation split.
 For PMd, we sweep $K\!\in\!\{2,3,4\}$, $n\!\in\!\{4,5,6\}$, and Markov horizon $L\!\in\!\{12,16,24\}$.
 The selected model in our experiments is $K{=}4$, $n{=}5$, $L{=}12$.

-\paragraph{Analysis.} We reuse the analysis logic from Area2.
+\paragraph{Analysis idea.} We reuse the analysis logic from Area2.
 As the direction angles are not discrete as in Area2, we split them into 12 bins, and each bin is colored by the dominant component (largest mean $r_{ik}$ in the bin).
-Component–wise preferred directions are shown by responsibility–weighted arrows
+Component-wise preferred directions are shown by responsibility-weighted arrows

 plotted as an inset (angle $\angle v_k$, length $\|v_k\|$).
 For each component, we examine the Markov parameter blocks